 Year 6: Recognise and explain some of the challenges offered by faiths and beliefs in the world, explain the reasons for and the effects of diversity within and between faiths.

 We currently use a scheme of work called West Yorkshire RE Resource Hub.
 This is updated regularly and easy to follow with lots of resources and lesson plans.
 This transitions nicely from topic to topic.

 The Hub has been shared to all year groups and is downloaded on the school sharing file.
 Any member of the teaching staff can access these lessons easily and follow the plans.
 With the added pre and post sheets to show the learning journey of the pupils which will show which parts of the topic have been learnt.

 The Hub resources are mapped out so there are weekly lessons, but the hub also encourages off plan lessons to teach current festivals within the year.

 Visits and experiences are incorporated with trips to local churches and visitors coming into school sharing their faith.

-The impact of RE within our school is seeing the children become more inquisitive and show understanding of World Faiths and seeing the links between them.
+The impact of RE within our school is seeing the children become more inquisitive whilst showing an understanding of World Faiths and seeing the links between them.
 This is proved by the further questioning, details and personal thoughts they put into the discussions or written work.
-Therefore the children are accepting of other Faiths.
+Therefore, the children are accepting of other Faiths.

 Quote: “Faith is like wi-fi, it’s invisible but it has the power to connect you to what you need.”